A Better Way to Fight Abortion

 It is not very pleasant to speak about abortion.
 So why bother?
 The most compelling reason struck me vividly as I prepared a sermon to address another anniversary of Roe v.
 Wade.
 In reviewing many years’ worth of my own sermons on the abortion topic, what caught my eye and again captured my heart was not the debatable issues but the growing numbers I have used in those sermons over the years: 6 million, 8 million, 9 million, 16 million, 22 million, 27 million, 32 million, 35 million, 37 million and counting—the number of unborn children whose lives have been ended by abortion.

-The magnitude of this tragedy, the immensity of this evil, the loss of 37 million children knit by God and shredded by men, demands that we speak, renew our zeal, refresh our compassion and reignite our commitment to speak for “the least of these” that are so precious to God, regardless of the discomfort it causes us.
-And in the face of such great evil, we must continue to ask: What should the Church say and do?
+The magnitude of this tragedy, the loss of 37 million children knit by God and shredded by men, demands that we speak, renew our zeal, refresh our compassion and reignite our commitment to speak for “the least of these” that are so precious to God, regardless of the discomfort it causes us.
+And in the face of this, we must continue to ask: What should the Church say and do?

 In our churchly attempts to influence popular culture, we may have been too quick to seek alternatives to the spiritual forces that are the true and greater powers influencing the direction of any society.